dgethings/gen_config/README.md

 ## Adding New Templates

 The current format supported for templates is ERB.
-This section provides information on the syntax and how to easily create a YAML for that template.
+This section provides information on the syntax for the template fileand how to easily create a YAML for that template.

 The gen_config takes the values from the YAML file and substitutes the variables in the ERB with the values.
 Provided the ERB variables syntax is correct the substitution will work.

-The correct format for an ERB variable is "<%= c.variable %>" without the surrounding quotes (that is the quotes are no necessary). "variable" is the name of the variable that needed to be substituted.
-For example, if the template initially has all variables marked as $variable$ this would need to be changed to <%= c.variable %>.
+The correct format for an ERB variable is `<%= c.variable %>`. `variable` is the name of the variable that needed to be substituted.
+For example, if the template initially has all variables marked as `$variable$` this would need to be changed to `<%= c.variable %>`.
+Here is an example template file for an interface:

+    interfaces {
+      <%= c.interface %> {
+        unit 0 {
+          family inet {
+            address <%= c.ip_address %>;
+          }
+        }
+      }
+    }

-Once the template is complete you can extract a list of variables using the yaml_from_erb command (which is part of this distribution):
+Once the template is complete you can extract a list of variables using the `yaml_from_erb` command (which is part of this distribution):

     yaml_from_erb <filename>.erb > <filename>.yaml